-All living organisms on earth were evolved from a single common ancestral cell, and diverged into three “domains,” namely Bacteria, Archaebacteria, and Eukarya.
-Needless to say, biological evolution has never stopped until today creating numerous numbers of living organisms.
-One of the most important and difficult questions in biology is to deduce the evolutionary relationship amongst all the life forms on earth – building the universal tree of life.
+All living organisms on Earth are believed to have evolved from a single common ancestral cell, eventually diverging into the three “domains,” of Bacteria, Archea (Archaebacteria), and Eukarya.
+Needless to say, biological evolution has never stopped, and has resulted in the creation of countless numbers of living organisms.
+One of the most important and difficult fields of biological study involves the evolutionary relationship amongst all the life forms on earth – building the “Universal Tree of Life”.

-The central focus of our research is to gain insight into origin and early evolution of eukaryotes (members of one of the three domains, Eukarya).
-According to the results from pioneering studies, the vast majority of eukaryotes most likely belong to any of ten major assemblages.
-One of the goals of this research is to reconstruct the relationship amongst the major taxonomic groups in Eukarya, and this issue has been tackled by using molecular phylogenetic techniques.
+The central focus of our research is working to gain insights into the origin and early evolution of eukaryotes (members of the Eukarya domain).
+From the results of pioneering studies conducted to date, it is now believed that the vast majority of eukaryotes belong to any of ten major assemblages.
+One of the goals of this research is reconstructing the relationship amongst the major taxonomic groups in Eukarya, and this issue has been tackled by using molecular phylogenetic techniques.

-Until recently, phylogenetic trees used to be constructed from the information of a single gene or a few genes.
-However, the information of a single gene is insufficient to make a robust phylogenetic inference on ancient events like separations of major eukaryotic groups.
-To counter the difficulty in single-gene analyses, sequence data consisting of more than 100 genes have been considered in recent phylogenetic analyses.
-These ‘phylogenomic’ analyses successfully provided insights into the relationship between major eukaryotic assemblages.
+Until recently, phylogenetic trees were constructed from the information of a single gene or a few genes.
+However, the information of a single gene is insufficient to make robust phylogenetic inferences related to ancient events such as the separations of major eukaryotic groups.
+To counter the difficulties of single-gene analyses, sequence data comprised of more than 100 genes have taken center stage in more recent phylogenetic analyses.
+These ‘phylogenomic’ analyses have provided successful insights into the relationship between major eukaryotic assemblages.

 Molecular Evolution of Microbes (Japanese)